 You could be:

-carrying out surveys to measure air quality
+carrying out assessments to measure odour and air quality

 writing technical reports on survey results

 making models of pollution and how it disperses in the atmosphere using software such as ADMS (Roads), AERMOD and DMRB

 using Geographic Information Systems (GIS) to map pollution

 using and calibrating (setting up) sampling equipment and ensuring that correct measurements are taken

 working with a range of agencies, consultants, engineers and architects to produce reports

 doing desk-based studies to assess local air quality near to proposed schemes and developments

 helping to develop plans for carbon foot printing.